pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 {{% expand "> Mobile base movements"%}}
 Use the **thumbstick/trackpad** to control the mobile base!
 The left controller controls the translation of the mobile base, while the right one controls the rotation.
 The forward direction is aligned with the **forward direction of the mobile base**, meaning that giving a forward instruction to the robot will always lead the robot to go physically forward, no matter the direction you are looking to.
-{{< img-resize "images/VR/online-menu.png" 600x "Online menu">}}

 Check the actual direction of your commands using the **indicator** at the bottom: the straight arrow shows you the direction command relative to your actual head orientation.
 If your head is correctly aligned with the mobile base forward direction, this arrow will point forward if giving a forward command with your left controller.
+{{< img-resize "images/VR/straight_forward.png" 600x "Online menu">}}
+{{< img-resize "images/VR/head_on_side_forward.png" 600x "Online menu">}}

+In the above images, the same forward command is sent from the left controller.
+On the first image, the user is looking straight (the black arrow is located in the target view), so the white mobility arrow is pointing front.
+On the second image, the user is looking on the left side (the target view is on the left of the black arrow), so the forward direction is pointing right, as it is the direction aligned with the mobile base forward direction.

+*Note that these images are only for example, mobility is not available on virtual Reachy.*

 {{% /expand %}}

 {{% expand "> Exit and lock position"%}}